 EBIC is routinely used to scan a cell cross-section to find the depth, location and uniformity of the p-n junction.
 It can also be used with the electron beam impinging normal to the sample surface (top view), with the beam energy varied to create different depths of generation, to infer the emitter collection efficiency.

-Upgraded to do energy dispersive spectroscopy (EDS) measurements of elemental mapping, which is useful for the determination of metal layers in the vicinity of solar cell contacts.
+Our SEM is upgraded to do energy dispersive spectroscopy (EDS) measurements for elemental mapping, which is useful for the determination of metal layers in the vicinity of solar cell contacts.

 The classical technique of comparing the reflectance of s and p polarised light incident on the sample surface.
 It enables the extraction of the complex refractive index (n, k) and thickness of thin optical coatings.
 With additional modelling, further details like interface roughness, interface oxide, and layer stack resolution can be obtained as well.
 The SE-2000 has an additional tilted sample stage, which is ideal for measurements of the pyramid facets of textured monocrystalline silicon solar cells.